SailNav. Search

 ••• I am operating astern propulsion.

-••••• (or more, short bursts) Doubt / Immediate Danger.
-I do not understand your maneuver or believe there is a risk of collision.
+••••• (or more, short blasts) Doubt / Immediate danger.
+I do not understand your maneuver or believe there is a collision risk.

-— (at bends or blind corners) Warning in local limited visibility (e.g., entering a bend/channel).
+— (at bends or fairways) Warning in local restricted visibility (e.g., entering a bend/arm of the sea).

-— — • (channel: intention to overtake on starboard) Narrow Channel (34.c): “I intend to overtake you on your starboard side.”
-Agreement response: — • — •.
+— — • (channel: intention to overtake on starboard) Narrow Channel (34.c): “I intend to overtake you on your starboard side”.
+Response if in agreement: — • — •.

 Restricted Visibility (Rule 35)